MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 2. Follow the instructions to download and apply the BMR image using a formatted USB drive.
 3. After the update, the device will enter the out-of-box experience (OOBE).
 Power down the device immediately as the UEFI version will have been updated.

-### Download Surface IT Toolkit and Surface Hub 2S Drivers and Firmware
+### Download Surface IT Toolkit and Surface Hub 2S Drivers & Firmware

 On a separate PC, perform the following tasks:

 1. Download the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which includes the [Surface UEFI Configurator](/surface/surface-it-toolkit-uefi-config).
 2. Follow the installation instructions in [Get started with Surface IT Toolkit](/surface/surface-it-toolkit#get-started-with-surface-it-toolkit).
-3. Download the [Surface Hub 2S drivers and firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974), **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI**, to use during the new OS installation.
+3. Download the [Surface Hub 2S drivers & firmware Windows Installer MSI file](https://www.microsoft.com/download/details.aspx?id=101974), **SurfaceHub2S_Win10_19045_24.043.31687.0.MSI**, to use during the new OS installation.

 ### Prepare the SEMM certificate